nx-js/observer-util/README.md

 ### observer.observable([Object])

 This method creates and returns an observable object.
 If an object is passed as argument it wraps the passed object in an observable.
+If an observable object is passed, it simply returns the passed observable object.

 ```js
 const observable = observer.observable({prop: 'someValue'})